Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Results

 \subsubsection{Training language proficiency}

-To test the impact of training language proficiency, we select German and Chinese as representatives of high-resource languages, and Arabic and Hebrew as representatives of low-resource languages as training languages.
+To evaluate the impact of training language proficiency, based on the data distribution of LLaMA-2 (see Appendix~\ref{sec:app-lang-dist}) and previous experiments, we selected German and Chinese as representatives of high-resource languages, and Arabic and Hebrew as representatives of low-resource languages for training.
 Then, we train models on the KFRD in these languages and evaluated their performance across the 10 languages.
-The accuracy results are shown in Figure~\ref{fig:langs-acc}, and the transfer ratio is presented in Figure~\ref{fig:langs-xltr}.
+The resulting cross-lingual transfer ratios are presented in Figure~\ref{fig:langs-xltr}, while the accuracy results are shown in Figure~\ref{fig:langs-acc}.

-The results show that, though training with low-resource languages resulted in slightly lower accuracy (which is particularly noticeable in the arithmetic dataset), the models show no significant differences in transfer ratio when trained with high-resource or low-resource languages, indicating that the proficiency and resource of the training language has no significant effect on the cross-lingual transfer of knowledge-free reasoning.
+The results show that the models show no significant differences in transfer ratio when trained with high-resource or low-resource languages, indicating that the proficiency and resource of the training language has no significant effect on the cross-lingual transfer of knowledge-free reasoning.